 unit_amount is always in the smallest currency unit.
 For GBP and USD that's pence/cents. £29.99 = 2999.
 For zero-decimal currencies like JPY, unit_amount is the face value.

 For one-time payments in Laravel, this is the full picture: install stripe/stripe-php, create a Checkout Session, redirect, verify the webhook signature, and guard against duplicate fulfilment.
 No Cashier required, no extra migrations, no Billable trait.
-If you later need subscriptions or trials, the Laravel Cashier docs pick up from here — and you can migrate to Cashier without touching anything you built above.
+If you later need subscriptions or trials, implementing Stripe trials for memberships and adding a Stripe Customer Portal cover the Cashier-based subscription management flow that builds on this foundation.